 DIY is one way to achieve the look of marble, for a lot less money but a lot more pride when visitors can't tell the difference!

 We know that granite can also be expensive, but sometimes cheaper granites can be a good compromise between the authentic marble look, and higher renovation costs.

-And if you don't have a very large surface to cover, granite can be an excellent choice if you absolutely want natural stone in your bathroom.
-(And here's more tips on how to get the look of granite for less, if you should want to go that way instead of marble.)
+And if you don't have a very large surface to cover, granite can be an excellent choice if you absolutely want a natural stone in your bathroom.

 Also, granite is much easier to clean and maintain than marble.Continue to 5 of 5 below.

 Yes, you can use concrete (another excellent bathroom countertop material that resists humidity) to get a marble look.

 There are plenty of resources online for this easy-to-follow DIY project which should give you all the information you need.